 People In Education worked with the James and Grace Lee Boggs School over the 2015-2016 school year to implement media arts programming in two classrooms.
-We are excited to share our video “No Water, No Life,” created by artist-in-residence Bobby Colombo and Janelle Schaeffer’s 4th-6th grade students at the Boggs School, with filming support from youth researcher Wayne Bussey II.
+We are excited to share our film “No Water, No Life,” created by artist-in-residence Bobby Colombo and Janelle Schaeffer’s 4th-6th grade students at the Boggs School, with filming support from youth researcher Ever Bussey.

 Through our in-school programming, we pair classroom teachers with digital media artists to design media projects that align with and enhance the core curriculum.
 Through these projects, students create media that explores essential questions about their lives and their communities, empowering them to use media to shape their worlds.
 In PIE classrooms, media-making is not the end goal but one of the vehicles through which we develop curiosity and connection.